Adriano-7/Aura/README_lbaw.md

 }
 ```

-In this example, *$user* and *$card* are models that represent their respective tables, *$id* and *$user_id* are columns from those tables that are automatically mapped into those models.
+In this example, _$user* and *$card_ are models that represent their respective tables, _$id* and *$user_id_ are columns from those tables that are automatically mapped into those models.

-To use this policy, we just have to use the following code inside the *CardController*:
+To use this policy, we just have to use the following code inside the _HomeControlle_:

 ```php
 $this->authorize('show', $card);
 ```

-As you can see, there is no need to pass the current *user*.
+As you can see, there is no need to pass the current _user_.

 If you name the controllers following the expected pattern (e.g., CardPolicy for the Card model), Laravel will [auto-discover the policies](https://laravel.com/docs/10.x/authorization#policy-auto-discovery).
 If you do not use the expected naming pattern, you will need to manually register the policies ([see the documentation](https://laravel.com/docs/10.x/authorization#registering-policies)).

 ### 5) Views

-A *controller* only needs to return HTML code for it to be sent to the *browser*.
+A _controller_ only needs to return HTML code for it to be sent to the _browser_.
 However we will be using [Blade](https://laravel.com/docs/10.x/blade) templates to make this task easier:

 ```php
 return view('pages.card', ['card' => $card]);
 ```

-In this example, *pages.card* refers to a blade template that can be found at `resources/views/pages/card.blade.php`.
+In this example, _pages.card_ refers to a blade template that can be found at `resources/views/pages/card.blade.php`.
 The second parameter contains the data we are injecting into the template.

 The first line of the template states that it extends another template: